 The Eighty Years’ War begins: the Spanish seem set to win

 The war truly began on 1 April 1572, when the Sea Beggars captured the port of Brill.
-Other cities and towns in the Netherlands decided independently, or were persuaded by the rebels, to defect to the Orange side.
+Other cities and towns in the Netherlands decided to defect to the Orange side.
 By July, the only major cities still supporting Philip were Amsterdam and Schoonhoven.
 This was also the period in which the famous Siege of Leiden took place.
-Things ran in Philip’s favour for a couple of years, as his troops slowly reclaimed the rebel land.
+Things ran in Philip’s favour for a couple of years as his troops slowly reclaimed the rebel land.
 However, by 1576, he had not paid his troops in two years.
 Quite understandably, several garrisons mutinied and left their posts.

-Over the next four years, all of the southern Netherlands were recaptured by Philip, and other cities across the country were also brought back under the control of the Habsburg empire.
+Over the next four years, Philip recaptured all of the southern Netherlands and brought other cities across the country back under the control of the Habsburg empire.
 The Dutch Republic’s troops held firm in some parts of the country, but the fact remained that the Spanish well and truly outnumbered them.

-The French get involved in the Eighty Years’ War, and don’t really help
+The French step into the Eighty Years’ War, and don’t really help

-In hopes of encouraging the Spanish to back off, as well as enlisting a pretty powerful ally, William of Orange invited the younger brother of the king of France, the Duke of Anjou, to become the constitutional monarch of the Netherlands.
-He accepted, and had very little influence over the country, experiencing only full support from Brabant (and we all know that doesn’t mean much).
+In hopes of encouraging the Spanish to back off and enlisting a pretty powerful ally.
+William of Orange invited the younger brother of the king of France, the Duke of Anjou, to become the constitutional monarch of the Netherlands.
+He accepted and had very little influence over the country, experiencing only full support from Brabant (and we all know that doesn’t mean much). 🙄

 The Dutch Republic seceded officially from the Spanish on 26 July 1581.
 This didn’t do all that much to change things, except for encouraging a propaganda war in addition to a real war between the two sides.